Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: CHALLENGES AND LIMITATIONS

-There is also a limit to how the ML model built from a particular patient's medical dataset can be generalized to other patients since what constitutes abnormal medical values for one patient may be considered normal for another patient \cite{salem2020markov}.
+The generalizability of a ML model constructed from a specific patient's medical dataset is limited, as what may be considered abnormal medical values for one patient may be considered normal for another patient \cite{salem2020markov}.
+Ensuring the accuracy of the ML models when applied to different patient populations with varying medical conditions and characteristics remains a challenge.